 The Pillars of the Earth

-A spellbinding epic tale of ambition, anarchy, and absolute power set against the sprawling medieval canvas of twelfth-century England, The Pillars of the Earth is Ken Follett's classic historical masterpiece.
+An epic, spellbinding tale of ambition, anarchy, and absolute power set against the sprawling medieval canvas of twelfth-century England, The Pillars of the Earth is Ken Follett's historical masterpiece.

-Philip, prior of Kingsbridge, is resourceful, but with money scarce he knows that for his town to survive it must find a way to thrive, and so he makes the decision to build within it the greatest Gothic cathedral the world has ever known.
+Philip is the church prior of Kingsbridge.
+A resourceful man, he knows that if his town is to survive at all, it must find a way to truly thrive.
+He decides, then, to build Kingsbridge the greatest Gothic cathedral the world has ever known.

-As Tom and Philip meet so begins an epic tale of ambition, anarchy and absolute power.
-In a world beset by strife and enemies that would thwart their plans, they will stop at nothing to achieve their ambitions in a struggle between good and evil that will turn church against state, and brother against brother . . .
+As the prior recruits his mason, so begins a journey of ambition, anarchy and the struggle for absolute power.
+Facing enemies that would thwart them, they will stop at nothing to fulfil their grand plans of Kingsbridge.
+Soon build tensions between good and evil, turning church against state, and brother against brother . . .

 The Pillars of the Earth is the first in The Kingsbridge Novels series, followed by World Without End and A Column of Fire.